jchristn/DatabaseWrapper/README.md

 Core features:

-- dynamic query building using expression objects
+- Dynamic query building using expression objects
-- support for nested queries within expressions
+- Support for nested queries within expressions
-- support for SQL server native vs Windows authentication
+- Support for SQL server native vs Windows authentication
-- support for SELECT, INSERT, UPDATE, DELETE, TRUNCATE, or raw queries
+- Support for SELECT, INSERT, UPDATE, DELETE, TRUNCATE, or raw queries
-- built-in sanitization
+- Built-in sanitization

-## New in v1.2.7
+## New in v1.3.x

-- Retarget to support both .NET Core 2.0 and .NET Framework 4.5.2.
+- Rework of MSSQL SELECT with pagination, now requires ORDER BY clause to be set (breaking change)
+- Long-lived connections (rather than re-opening per query)
+- IDisposable support

 ## A Note on Sanitization